Holiday Fitness Tips

 1. Schedule Your Workouts Ahead Of Time.
 As busy and as stressful as the holidays are, it is important to maintain some sort of physical activity.
 It is OK to go for shorter duration, higher intensity workouts here such as intervals or circuits.
 Just get it in.
 A 20-30 minute bodyweight circuit is a lot better than nothing at all.
 Short duration, high-intensity workouts can create a caloric after burn known as EPOC (excess post-exercise oxygen consumption) which allows your body to continue burning calories up to 24 hours after your workout is over.

 2. Don’t Starve Yourself In Anticipation Of The Big Meal.
 Holding off for that big meal will most likely cause you to overeat, going back for seconds and thirds.
-Have a little something like eggs for breakfast.
-Try starting with a side salad before you dive into the main course.
+Have something light but high-protein and filling like eggs for breakfast.
+Then, when it’s time for the big meal, start with a side salad before you dive into the main course.

 3. Don’t Save Unhealthy Leftovers.
 This one is always tough for me.
-I love my Grandma’s stuffing, but when Thanksgiving is over it’s got to stay at Grandma’s house.
+I love my Grandma’s stuffing, but when Thanksgiving is over, Grandma’s stuffing has got to stay at Grandma’s house.
 I don’t need to be eating Thanksgiving dinner five days in a row and I recommend you don’t either if you have fitness and nutrition goals you are trying to accomplish.
 Stock up on the leftover white meat and veggies instead.

 4. Stick To Low-Calorie Drinks.
-We all know alcohol doesn’t provide us with any real nutritional benefit when it comes to our fitness goals.
-But it’s the holidays and many of us will most certainly be enjoying a few drinks with family and friends.
-Be mindful of holiday drinks, most have a ton of extra calories and fat.
+Most alcohol holds little to no nutritional value.
+No big surprise there.
+But it’s the holidays, and for many this includes enjoying a few drinks with family and friends.
+Be mindful of holiday drinks, most have a ton of extra calories from sugars, syrups, and creams.
 Your best low-calorie option is to go with liquor (whiskey, vodka, tequila, brandy, gin, etc.) on the rocks or with a zero-calorie mixer like club soda or diet soda.
-If that’s not your thing then go with wine or a light beer.
+If that’s not your thing then go with wine or light beer.

 With all of this being said, the holidays are not about fitness or guidelines, they are about spending quality time with loved ones and friends, and being thankful for them.
-So be safe, enjoy some good food, a few adult beverages and when it’s over, get back to crushing your goals!
+So be safe, enjoy some good food, maybe a few adult beverages, and when it’s over, get right back on track!